OpenAgricultureFoundation/UI_coding_challenge/README.md

 You will have to be onsite (not remote) and we can't sponsor visas.

 ## The coding challenge:
+1. Make a branch of this project.
-Modify the skeleton React & bootstrap project to display the data from a group of our Food Computers.
+1. Modify the skeleton React & bootstrap project to display the data from a group of our Food Computers.
 Use your visual design skills to make it attractive.
 It can be a one page or multipage app, your choice.
 Add whatever you want to the project, change the style, add something to hold the data.

-When you are happy with your work, please just submit a PR to the repo and tag @srmoore @Poitrast.
+1. When you are happy with your work, please  submit a PR and tag @srmoore @Poitrast.

 In the data directory of this project, you will find some CSV files:
   * `devices.csv` is the list of devices.